SRG '200 Francs' Initiative Rejected: Result & Fee 2027

 Companies: staggered fee by revenue

-Accepting the initiative would cut the SRG budget by an estimated CHF 400 million per year according to SRG SSR's own figures — roughly 33 to 40 % of current household and company fee revenue.
-Possible consequences per SRG management and Federal Council statements:
+This is now a hypothetical, since voters kept the fee in place.
+Had the initiative passed, SRG SSR estimated the budget would have shrunk by around CHF 400 million per year — roughly 33 to 40 % of current household and company fee revenue.
+The consequences SRG management and the Federal Council flagged during the campaign were:

 | Area | Likely adjustment |